 Low Sodium Chicken and Dumplings was so good and easy to make I couldn’t believe it.
-The only time I’ve had chicken and dumplings was when my grandmother made them or at Cracker Barrel.
+The only time I’ve had chicken and dumplings was when my grandmother hand made them or at a Cracker Barrel.
 I had never made them before and I had just assumed they were rather tedious to make.
 Let me assure you it wasn’t and I’ll be making this much more often in the future.

 This recipe also uses a flattened dumpling as I think it cooks better for the home cook.
 No worries about a dumpling ball not being cooked through or an uncooked doughy center.
 It also takes less time for the broth to soak into the entire dumpling reducing your cooking time required.
 Plus I think it is just plain easier to do.